globocom/prettylog/README.md

 [comment]: # (Cada chave configura a formatação de um campo do log, e o significado de cada propriedade é descrito abaixo:)

-**key**: the field name to be extracted from the application log **visible**: Flag indicating if the field will be displayed by the tool.
+**key**: the field name to be extracted from the application log.

+**visible**: Flag indicating if the field will be displayed by the tool.

-** padding **: Amount of whitespace to add to the right of the field text.
+**padding**: Amount of whitespace to add to the right of the field text.
-** color / colors **: Color attributes used to color the field text.
+**color / colors**: Color attributes used to color the field text.
 Up to 3 values ​​can be entered.
 (foreground, background, and effects) according to the [ASCII color chart] (https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
-** format **: Unique attribute for Timestamp that defines the date format to be displayed on the screen.
+**format**: Unique attribute for Timestamp that defines the date format to be displayed on the screen.
 The value of this attribute must follow the [Go language specifications] (https://golang.org/pkg/time/#pkg-constants) for date format.